wildcatting/doge-deluxe/design_pattern_decisions.md

 # Circuit Breaker
-The circuit breaker was implemented to address the case where two customers attempted to purchase the same dog within a short enough window of time for the site to fail in alerting the customer who fails to finalize the purchase first.
-The site would prevent the late customer from proceeding to send their ether since their dog of choice is no longer available.
+The circuit breaker was implemented to address the case where two or more customers attempting to purchase the same dog within a short enough window of time would not be alerted by the site if someone purchases said dog moments beforehand.
+The breaker would prevent subsequent customers from sending their ether since their dog of choice is no longer available.

 # Restricted Access
-Purchase.sol has the admin-only function of resetting the site, effectively setting all customer purchase counts to zero and "ending" or "restarting" the discount.
-Another test performed in Purchase.sol is tracking customers who are eligible for the store discount.
-For this example, the criteria is get your second dog free after buying your first.
-We wouldn't want anyone else to be able to change the state of the customer purchase count or be able to access any information at all about the customer.
-We also wouldn't want anyone to be able to have access to the reset function.
-Hence, these variables are set to private.
+The restricted access design pattern was implemented primarily because a reset function was included and this should only be accessible to the admin/owner of the contract.